 So, sheet charts are not really bonafide Excel graphs.
 Instead, they are symbols and text embedded directly on the worksheet.
-Basically, you cannot move them around, as you would do an ordinary chart.
+Therefore, you cannot move them around, as you would do an ordinary chart.

 On the other hand, with most of our sheet charts, we include a snapshot that you can move around.
-Plus, it updates when the sheet chart changes.
+Also, it updates when the sheet chart changes.

 With our special charts, we include some creative stuff on a regular chart to make it more exciting.

 Pills bar with average line